 In the first phase (hyperthyroidism), you usually don't need treatment because symptoms are mild and brief.
 If your symptoms are extreme, however, your doctor might give you a beta blocker drug to slow your heart rate and lessen nervousness.

 In the second phase (hypothyroidism), you will receive thyroid hormone therapy if you develop symptoms.
-Levothyroxine is the product of choice.
+Levothyroxine is the most commonly used thyroid hormone medication.
 It is a synthetic (laboratory-made) form of T4 that is the same as the T4 the thyroid gland naturally makes.
 After 6 to 12 months, the medication is stopped to see whether your thyroid will function normally on its own.
 In most cases the thyroid returns to normal, but some women develop long-term hypothyroidism and need lifelong thyroid hormone replacement therapy.

 Questions to ask your doctor

 - Do my symptoms mean I might have postpartum thyroiditis?

 - What tests will I need to find out if I have postpartum thyroiditis?

 - Should I be tested again?
 When should I have more tests?

 - I'm planning my next pregnancy.
 Should I have a thyroid function test?